frontendpatterns/frontendpatterns.dev/src/content/patterns/structured-logging.md

 ## Solution

-Apply the Structured Logging pattern by implementing consistent, searchable logging for production debugging and monitoring, and reinforce it with concise examples or tests.
+Implement consistent, searchable logging for production debugging and monitoring.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.